UST-MICO/docs/kubernetes/minikube.md

 Important note: At least **8 GiB of free memory** are required.
 Also 4 vCPUs are required, otherwise later on some pods will fail (status "OutOfcpu").

 Before starting Minikube, ensure that a virtual network switch called "ExternalSwitch" exists.
+If you are using Mac OS or Linux you have to change the `vm-driver`.
+For Linux specify `--vm-driver=kvm2`.
+Omitting the `--vm-driver` option will use the default driver.

 **Start Minikube with Hyper-V:**
 ```bash